cvanlabe/Eltako-home-automation/README.md

 In the below example you see how I linked the pulse switch connected to FTS14EM's +E1 connector (00 00 10 01) to control my FSR14-4x, channel 1.

+Since I use mono-stable pulse switches, I use the function `23 universal pushbutton ES`.
+The key is not important here, but the channel is!
+When done, click on the `Add data and transfer to device`.

 ### Calculate the FTS14EM Hex value via Excel:
 You can easily calculate the hex value with the Excel file: FTS14EM/Eltako-FTS14EM-HEX-Calculator.xlsx Select the group (lower rotary switch) via DropDown.
 And select the decade (upper rotary switch) via DropDown.
 You will get the hex values for -E1 to -E10 as a result.